Spring at Kew Gardens

 Every year we share hints and tips on the best things to see at Kew Gardens in spring.

-Daffodils can be seen around the Temple of Aeolus and, as you stroll down the length of the Broad Walk, provide the perfect setting for a gentle amble on a spring day.
-You can also bathe in their glorious sunny glow (from March).
+Daffodils can be seen around the Temple of Aeolus.
+You can bathe in their glorious sunny glow (from March).

 The 250 types of magnificent magnolias across the Gardens are a sight to behold in early April.
 The trees grouped together at Elizabeth Gate, with their large pink and white flowers, will stand out as a special highlight of your visit.